Pseudospectrum and (in)stability of black hole total transmission modes: The spectral (in)stability of the total transmission modes

 in which a dagger represents the adjoint with respect to the energy inner product, and $\mathbf{E}$ is the corresponding Gram matrix of energy norm.
 Consider the case $\Delta \mathbf{B}=0$ and $\lVert\Delta \mathbf{A}\rVert<\epsilon$.
 The condition number can be defined as

 in which the energy inner product and norm are calculated using Eqs. (\ref{E product}).
 Therefore, a mode with a larger condition number is more spectrally unstable.
 Unlike the standard eigenvalue problem, where the condition number is bounded below by $1$, in our case, it can fall below $1$.
-For example, if we multiply the generalized eigenvalue problem by a constant $a$ on both sides, the eigenvalues and their corresponding eigenvectors remain unchanged, but the condition numbers are scaled by a factor of $1/a$.
+For example, if we multiply the generalized eigenvalue problem by a constant $a$ on both sides, the eigenvalues and their corresponding eigenvectors remain unchanged, but the condition numbers are scaled by a factor of $1/a$:

 Therefore, the condition number of an eigenvalue by itself is meaningless; only the relative ratios of condition numbers between different eigenvalues are of importance.
+Hereafter, we fix $L_2=2\mathrm{d}/\mathrm{d}\sigma$ to mitigate this ambiguity.
 We show the TTMs for several parameters and compute their condition numbers for a range of grid resolutions, as shown in Fig. \ref{fig:cn}.
-At fixed grid resolution, the condition number increases with the overtone index, so higher overtones are more ill-conditioned and therefore more spectrally unstable.
+At fixed grid resolution, the condition number increases with the overtone index, so higher overtones are more ill conditioned and therefore more spectrally unstable.
 For each TTM, the condition number also grows as the grid is refined, and this growth is steeper for higher overtones.
 Remarkably, for $s=2$ the fundamental modes behave differently.
-Their condition numbers are small and remain essentially constant as the grid is refined.
+Their condition numbers converge to small values as the grid is refined.
 Specifically, if one defines